Get insider access

 5. Best Budget Vacuum For Allergies

 The best vacuum for pet hair and allergies at a budget-friendly price point that we've tested is the BISSELL Zing Bagged Canister.
 While it doesn't come bundled with a HEPA filter, you can buy aftermarket HEPA-rated bags and a HEPA filter to improve its air filtration performance and trap most airborne particles like pet dander or pollen.
-It doesn't have an allergen-sealed body, so you'll still want to step up to a pricier model like the Airsign HEPA Vacuum if you suffer from allergies and need the extra layer of filtration.
+That said, it doesn't have an allergen-sealed body, so you'll still want a pricier model like the Miele Complete C3 if you suffer from allergies and need that extra layer of filtration; of course, that omission isn't surprising given the BISSELL's low price.
 It's small enough to be stored in most closets and weighs very little, making it easy to drag around from room to room.
-Unusually for a vacuum in this price bracket, its power cord can be rewound with a button, though be aware that the cord is short.
+Unique for a vacuum in this price bracket, its power cord can be rewound with a button, though be aware that the cord is short, so you'll probably need to swap outlets when cleaning larger rooms.

 See our review